ORNL/AdditiveFOAM/tutorials/heatSourceCalibration/README.md

 calculated from the finite table and its bilinear interpolation, rather than an infinite analytic Gaussian.

-At startup, `tabulatedProfileInfo` validates each configured profile and reports its integral, centroid, principal D4sigma values, equivalent D4sigma, and azimuth.
-The calibration uses half the equivalent D4sigma to normalize measured and simulated depths.
+At startup, the calibration uses `tabulatedProfileInfo` to inspect each configured profile and report its integral, centroid, principal D4sigma values, area-equivalent D4sigma, and azimuth.
+The reported `D4sigma` is `sqrt(D4sigmaMajor*D4sigmaMinor)`, the diameter of the circular beam with the same second-moment area.
+The calibration uses half this value to normalize measured and simulated depths.
 The profile file and measured melt-pool depths are therefore the only beam-size and calibration measurements supplied by the user; there is no separate expected-D4sigma or tolerance input.

+## Resuming a campaign

+`simulations.yml` caches completed AdditiveFOAM runs.
+A cached result is reused only when the beam profile, template case, AdditiveFOAM executable and libraries, shared AdditiveFOAM configuration, OpenFOAM version, run command, and melt-pool isovalue are unchanged.
+The local posterior state additionally tracks the experimental depths and calibration settings.
+Changing any of these inputs marks the affected results as stale.
+Stale simulation entries remain in `simulations.yml` for provenance but are ignored; stale posterior entries are replaced after recalibration.

 The calibration consumes melt-pool depth only.
 Power, speed, end time, and write interval are rendered for each case.
 Width is left available for a later